 The San Jorge porphyry copper-gold deposit is located in the Province of Mendoza, Argentina.
-In December 2013, the Company entered into a binding Heads of Agreement ("HOA") with Aterra Investments Ltd. and Solway Industries Ltd., (collectively, "A&S") whereby A&S have the right to acquire a 70% interest in San Jorge by paying a total of \$1.5 million (\$0.2 million paid, and \$0.3 million after 6 months; \$0.5 million after 12 months; and \$0.5 million after 24 months, of signing the Definitive Agreement ("DA")).
+In December 2013, the Company entered into a binding Heads of Agreement ("HOA") with Aterra Investments Ltd. and Solway Industries Ltd., (collectively, "A&S") (section 4.4).

-Under the terms of the HOA, A&S is required to fund all of the costs required to advance the project through to the Exercise Date (earning of the 70% interest), including those costs to complete an independent, bankable Definitive Feasibility Study, completed to NI43-101 standards ("the BFS"); maintain San Jorge in good standing; and, prior to the Exercise Date, paying all of the underlying quarterly payments.
-The Exercise Date is the date that A&S informs Coro of its decision to place the Project into commercial production or the completion of the BFS.
+Under the terms of the HOA, A&S is required to fund all of the costs required to advance the project through to the Exercise Date (earning of the 70% interest), including those costs to complete an independent, bankable Definitive Feasibility Study, completed to NI43-101 standards ("the BFS"); maintain San Jorge in good standing; and, prior to the Exercise Date, paying all of the underlying quarterly payments (section 4.4).